 JE: There are two parts to that.
 I love the actual work of creating a story that is meaningful and powerful, a story that says something about what it is to be human.
 To me, that is some of the deepest kind of magic.
 It’s stories that connect us all.

 I was standing in a Disney store in Times Square, and it was crazy full of people.
-I was thinking, “This is an empire that’s built on stories.
+I was thinking, this is an empire that’s built on stories.
 That’s what it is.
 It’s a shared story.
 So, getting to come to my computer every day and create something out of nothing.
 That is a beautiful and remarkable thing to get to be a part of.

 It’s also sharing the story with the reader that makes it worth it.
 I had never experienced that until The Audacity of Sara Grayson.
 It becomes my readers’ story, but I’m connected to them now, too.
-I think that’s in any art form, whether we’re walking to an art museum or seeing amazing architecture.
-I feel like anything that the artist has put their heart into has the potential to connect to us and human connection and learning what it is to be human is, that’s everything.
+I think that’s in any art form, whether we’re walking through an art museum or seeing amazing architecture.
+I feel like anything that the artist has put their heart into has the potential to connect to us, and human connection and learning what it is to be human is, that’s everything.
 Those are the two main things.

 IJ: Throughout the novel, we read about this idea of having audacity as a writer.
 Why do you think for Sara and then for other writers it’s so important to have audacity?

 JE: That’s a great question.
-I believe that part of the often-told advice, “write what you know,” is true, but we also need to write about what we don’t know.
+I believe that part of the often-told advice, “Write what you know,” is true, but we also need to write about what we don’t know.
 That is part of the fun as well.
 At the same time, writing is ultimately writing about emotional truths.
 Doing that takes courage and audacity, to tell those emotional truths.

 The other piece of that is that by doing anything creative, we risk emotional exposure ourselves.
-We put something out there that is a piece of us out into the world and other people then respond to it.
+We put something out there, that is a piece of us, out into the world and other people then respond to it.
 There is no great art and not even okay art that we can put out into the world that doesn’t require some vulnerability on our part.
 Sometimes we might have vulnerability fatigue and that is okay, but if you want to live this life, if you want to pursue the life of the creative, you must be willing to expose yourself.